darayus-gorimaar/fantastic_fantasy_football_v3/README.md

 Backend: Python with Flask, handling API requests and data analysis
 Database: SQLite
-Frontend: React (with Vite as the build tool)
+Frontend: React (with Vite as the build tool), JavaScript, CSS